technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image13.png)

-3. Enter the below in the chat and send it.
+3. Select the **Describe** tab.
+Enter the below in the chat and send it.

     +++Create an agent that will assist the customers in shopping with Contoso Electronics.
 Name it as "Shopping agent".+++